-There is very little doubt that the world is approaching the era of "meat-nonmeat" by identifying valid plant-based food substitutes.
+There is very little doubt that the world is approaching the age of "meat-non-meat" by identifying valid plant-based food substitutes.
 The era of "impossible" foods was officially born yesterday in Atlanta.

 Beyond Meat and KFC, which had launched a test in the city that gave birth to Coca Cola, have an unprecedented success.

-The chicken nuggets of a chain famous for fried chicken, the famous nuggets presented in a vegetable version, with a "meat" composed of vegetables?
-They literally snapped up.
+The chicken nuggets of a chain famous for fried chicken, the famous nuggets presented in a vegetable version, with a "meat" made up of vegetables?
+They literally went like hot cakes.

 For the first time, the KFC restaurant in Atlanta has finished an escort, leaving customers dry after only five hours.
-Sales of "non-chicken" nuggets have surpassed those of chicken which are usually made in an entire week.
+Sales of "non-chicken" nuggets have surpassed those of chicken which are usually done over a week.

 What happens now?

 KFC takes a sensational test, and now has a robust set of data to analyze to decide what to do.
 A larger scale test or a direct launch?
-I don't know what criteria will be adopted in evaluating what happened.
-It is clear that KFC would like to make false cards (I hope not) to say that the world would welcome with open arms a vegetable "meat" that does not have animals inside with the same flavor and consistency.
+I don't know what criteria will be used in evaluating what happened.
+It is clear that KFC would like to make false papers (I hope not) to say that the world would welcome with open arms a vegetable "meat" that, for the same flavor and texture, has no animals inside.

 The effects of such a change would be enormous, e there are already several accredited studies that prove it beyond any shadow of doubt

-The Beyond Meat opportunity will surely be exploited for the best: it was the most extensive approval test in its history, and will help further improve the product as well as inserting new variants.
+The Beyond Meat opportunity will surely be used to the fullest: it was the most extensive approval test in its history, and will help further improve the product as well as inserting new variants.